TankofVines/node-kruskal/README.md

           [2,1,0,1],
           [3,2,1,0] ]

-calculates the Minimum Spanning Tree using Kruskal's algorithm.
+calculates the Minimum Spanning Tree (MST) using Kruskal's algorithm.
+Returns a JSON object containing the MST distance and an array of edges that make up the MST with each edge array containing:

+    [row, column, weight]

 Install: